What does adventure mean to you?

 Danger!
-I read books by Enid Blyton, there are all adventure, doing things outside of your comfort zone, They frightened but excited me.
+I read books by Enid Blyton, they are all adventure, doing things outside of your comfort zone, They frightened but excited me.

 It’s about testing your boundaries and the feeling of being unsafe.
 Going away and doing something alone, unknown and discovering something.

 Sometimes it’s a matter of getting downstairs and opening the door.
-I wand to dance again, to travel without panicking.
+I want to dance again, to travel without panicking.
 Cocktails at 65 …….Pina Colada!

 Doing something that scares the hell out of me …… something physical or doing something I might fail at, but doing it anyway.
 The feeling of Arghhhhhh!